IOTAP’s Work 365 Helps CSPs Qualify to be Direct Bill Partners.

 That margin, which is usually a couple of percentage points will not be justified unless they are able to scale and grow their Cloud Recurring Business.

-The manual cost of labor-intensive processes around billing, subscription management, and customer support will outweigh the few percentage points of margin between being direct and indirect.
+The manual cost of labor-intensive processes around Billing, Subscription Management, and Customer Support will outweigh the few percentage points of margin between being Direct and Indirect Cloud Service Providers.

 Having automation and the ability to scale, however, makes it worthwhile staying in the program as a Direct Bill Partner.